InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 <tr>
 <td><code>pubrender</code></td>
 <td>integer</td>
 <td>Flag to indicate if the publisher will render the DSA Transparency info.
-This will signal if the publisher is able to and intends to render the icon and display the DSA transparency info to the end user.
+This will signal if the publisher is able to and intends to render an icon or other appropriate user-facing symbol and display the DSA transparency info to the end user.
     <p><code>0</code> = Publisher can't render</p>
     <p><code>1</code> = Publisher could render depending on adrender</p>
     <p><code>2</code> = Publisher will render</p></td>